The first Wabash River Initiative newsletter is available online!

 The Conservancy is also concerned with the numerous drainage ditches, creeks, streams and rivers that feed the Wabash River.
 These tributaries have been ditched and tiled in ways that significantly alter the natural flow of water.
 This contributes to more frequent and intense flooding during rainstorms.
 The June 2008 floods affected 1.4 million acres of Hoosier farmland, resulting in a loss of $200 million.
 The effect of flooding goes beyond the agriculture community and affects us all.

 In 2007, funded primarily from a grant from the Alcoa Foundation, the Indiana Chapter undertook a comprehensive biological assessment of the Wabash River compiling all available historic research on the water quality of the Wabash River.
-The report identified six major stresses that degrade the river as habitat and natural resource of plants, animals and man alike:
+The report identified six major stresses that degrade the river as habitat for plants and animals:

 * Changed in natural water flow